openvinotoolkit/openvino/docs/notebooks/pixtral-with-output.rst

 .. parsed-literal::

-    2024-10-08 04:29:37.124362: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-10-23 03:22:21.803644: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-10-08 04:29:37.158372: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-10-23 03:22:21.838426: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2024-10-08 04:29:37.816800: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-10-23 03:22:22.499374: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
-    Compiling the Language model to CPU ...
-    Compiling the Text embeddings model to CPU ...
-    Compiling the vision_embeddings to CPU ...

 .. code:: ipython3